 The position is in the Department of Asian American Studies at San Francisco State University.
 SF State is a member of the California State University system and serves a diverse student body of approximately 25,000 undergraduate and graduate students.
 The University seeks to promote appreciation of scholarship, freedom and human diversity through excellence in instruction and intellectual accomplishment.

 The Department of Asian American Studies offers an exciting opportunity for a tenure-track Assistant Professor position specializing in Japanese American/Nikkei Studies, as the Henri and Tomoye Takahashi Distinguished Endowed Chair in Nikkei Studies.
 This position was made possible by a generous donation by the Henri and Tomoye Takahashi Foundation to support the advancement of Nikkei Studies in the nation's first Department of Asian American Studies located in the historic College of Ethnic Studies at San Francisco State University.
-(Nikkei refers to people of Japanese ancestry outside of Japan or descendant of emigrants of the Japanese archipelago).
+(Nikkei refers to people of Japanese ancestry outside of Japan or descendant of emigrants of the Japanese archipelago.)

 We seek an innovative teacher/scholar/researcher/activist with training in the humanities, social sciences, or arts with a focus on Japanese American/Nikkei Studies.
 We are especially interested in qualified candidates who can, through their research, student-centered teaching, and service to campus and community, 1) meet the expectations of the Takahashi Foundation which includes teaching interdisciplinary courses in Japanese American/Nikkei Studies with the aim of increasing awareness, understanding, and appreciation of the historical and contemporary experiences of Japanese Americans, the Nikkei diaspora, and ethnic minorities in Japan as well as studying the intersectionality and evolution of the diasporas, and 2) contribute and bolster the founding principles of Asian American Studies: self-determination and community empowerment.